kaBeech/advent-of-code-solutions/2022-Deno-Thorough/Day12/notes.md

 1. Set your backtrackedFrom value to the Tile you are backtracking from
 2. Pop the Tile you are backtracking from out of your currentPath array
 3. explore()

+### Part 1, Take 2

+1. Parse the challengeInput into a tileMap object, which contains a double array of all the Tiles as well as values for the startTile and the endTile (in state)
+2. Each Tile object contains the tile's coordinates and elevation, as well as a fewestSteps value set to undefined (in state)
+3. Start from the endTile, work towards the startTile
+4. Create an Explorer object with the tileMap, a currentTile value set to the endTile, a destinationTile value set to the startTile, a destinationTileVisited value set to false, and a queuedTiles value set to an array containing only the endTile (in state)
+5. Give this Explorer a survey() method and a findShortestPathToDestination() method

+#### survey() method

+1. Set state.currentTile to state.queuedTiles[0]
+2. For each tile adjacent to state.currentTile, calculate whether it's accessible (i.e. its elevation is not more than one unit lower than the currentTile's elevation).
+If it's not accessible, return
+3. If this tileBeingSurveyed is accessible and it is the destinationTile, set state.destinationTileVisited to true
+4. Compare tileBeingSurveyed.fewestSteps with state.currentTile's fewestSteps.
+If tileBeingSurveyed.fewestSteps is less than or equal to state.currentTile.fewestSteps + 1, return
+5. If tileBeingSurveyed.fewestSteps is undefined or is greater than state.currentTile.fewestSteps +1, set tileBeingSurveyed.fewestSteps to state.currentTile.fewestSteps + 1
+6. If no previous step has returned, push tileBeingSurveyed onto state.queuedTiles
+7. Once every adjacent tile has been processed, shift state.currentTile off the state.queuedTiles array

+#### findShortestPathToDestination() method

+1. While state.destinationTileVisited is false:
+2. survey()
+3. Once state.destinationTileVisited is true, return state.destinationTile.fewestSteps